talkpython/100daysofcode-with-python-course/days/46-48-beautifulsoup4/README.md

 BeautifulSoup4 (BS4) thankfully makes it a bit easier for us Pythonistas.

-Over the following couple of days you're going to learn how to use BS4 to website data pulled down using the Requests module.
+Over the following couple of days you're going to learn how to use BS4 to work with website data pulled down using the Requests module.

 ## Day N: Setup, Overview and Making your first BS4 Scraper